samuelwine/MistyTeq/input/temp-posts/first.md

 "Service Provider" is a bit of a mouthful.... so for short its called.... a server!

 Honestly - that's all a server is.
-Its just a regular computer, that has instructions (aka software) how to respond to commands from internet users.
+Its just a regular computer, that has instructions (aka software) on how to respond to commands from internet users.

-So whats the difference between a webserver ........................................
+So whats the difference between a webserver, a fileserver or other types of servers?

+Based on the above, its really straightforward.
+It all depends on what software has been installed on the computer.
+If it has software that instructs it how to give out files when requested, then its a file server (it provides a file service).
+If it has software that instructs it how to give out websites (that are saved on its hard drive as text files), then its a webserver.
+Nothing more to it than that!

+A tiny bit deeper....

+A single computer can be a multiple server....
+Suppose a computer has webserver software **and** fileserver software installed; it can serve files and websites.
+Not different at all to a computer that has Word and Excel installed, it can do word processing and spreadsheets.

 So why is there this thing that servers are super-powerful?